Direction Aware Hover

 Install dependencies

-npm i framer-motion clsx tailwind-merge
+npm i motion clsx tailwind-merge

 Add util file